janecodelife/livewire-secure-properties/README.md

 A huge thank you to our sponsors!
 If you'd like to support this project and feature your logo here, please become a sponsor.
 <!-- SPONSORS -->
 <!-- SPONSORS -->

+## Upcoming 🚀 (Stay Tuned!)

+### The Ultimate Neovim Config for Modern Web & Laravel Devs ⚡

+I am currently cooking a comprehensive guide and boilerplate configuration on **How to turn Neovim into a (Powerful) IDE** explicitly optimized for:

+- **Backend & Frameworks**: PHP (Intelephense) & Full Laravel & Livewire Integration (With Preformance)
+- **Frontend & Tooling**: HTML, CSS, JavaScript, TypeScript, and Livewire SFCs
+- **Speed**: Blazing fast autocompletion, lightning-speed code navigation, and fuzzy finding.